NUstat/tutorialExtras/README.md

 - grade_tutorial_example
 - new_question_types

-Tutorials can be run by typing the following line in the R console: `learnr::run_tutorial("new_question_types", package = "ISDSfunctions")`.
-Alternatively, in Version 1.3 onwards after having executed `library(ISDSfunctions)`, a list of tutorials appears in a tutorial tab (by default it will be in the upper-right pane).
+Tutorials can be run by typing the following line in the R console: `learnr::run_tutorial("new_question_types", package = "tutorialExtras")`.
+Alternatively, in Version 1.3 onwards after having executed `library(tutorialExtras)`, a list of tutorials appears in a tutorial tab (by default it will be in the upper-right pane).

 # Acknowledgments